arthurtham/arthurtham.github.io/project/millionaire/index.md

         videourl: 3o-cTZfk9ss
 ---

+# About Millionaire
 "Who Wants to be a Millionaire" is a take on the popular trivia game show of the same name.
 First created in GameMaker: Studio in 2016, it featured the classic three lifelines and a custom set of questions.
 It was one of the first GameMaker games I ever made for a target, public group of people in a collegiate club.

-For this version 1.2h release, in 2020, I updated its visuals and generalized it so that enthusiasts of the game show can enjoy my first published game.
-It has mostly the same features as the 2016 version except the questions are from the 2020 US Primetime revival of the show.

 The rules of the game are simple: answer 15 questions and you will win 1 Million Virtual Dollars.
 The more questions you get right, the more virtual money you will win.
 You have three lifelines to help you, so use them wisely.

+Prior to version 1.2, it was a game that I released in 2016 with the help of my friends to promote our college club using trivia.
+"Millionaire" was doing very well in syndication and this was one way to bring the magic of the game format to our fellow college students.

+For this version 1.2h release, in 2020, I updated its visuals and generalized it so that enthusiasts of the game show can enjoy my first published game.
+It has mostly the same features as the 2016 version except the questions are from the 2020 US Primetime revival of the show.

 Enjoy!

+---

+# Development Process
+Writing this up, coming soon!

+---
+# Some Additional Information

-Special Thanks
+#### Special Thanks

-Poke Pals
+>- Poke Pals
-Summer TIP 2016
+- Summer TIP 2016
-Eric Vu and Vincent Tang
+- Eric Vu and Vincent Tang
-Question writers from version 1.0-1.1h
+- Question writers from version 1.0-1.1h
-YoYoGames for the game engine
+- YoYoGames for the game engine
-Sony Pictures Television UK for inspiring me through my love for the game Made in GameMaker: Studio.
+- Sony Pictures Television UK for inspiring me through my love for the game
+- Made in GameMaker: Studio.

+#### Forked from an old project
-This project is a fork/continuation of version 1.1h of the game also known as Millionaire: UCI Circle K Edition.
+> This project is a fork/continuation of version 1.1h of the game also known as Millionaire: UCI Circle K Edition.
+The game may not work on the old website.

+  > Fork: 2016-2020 BrowntulStar.
+Updated in 2020.

+  > Original Game created for UCI Circle K.

+>© 2016-17 CIRCLE K INTERNATIONAL AT UNIVERSITY OF CALIFORNIA, IRVINE - ALL RIGHTS RESERVED YOU MAY NOT DISTRIBUTE, COPY, NOR SELL THIS CONTENT WITHOUT EXPLICIT PERMISSION FROM ITS OWNER.